aniketkumargiri/SMS-Spam-Classification/README.md

 # SMS-Spam-Classification
-In this project, I have made a spam email classifier.
+In this project, I have made a spam email/sms classifier.